 Recovery is quick.
-Re-piercing can be performed in the office 6 weeks later.
+Re-piercing can be performed as early as 4-6 months later.
 The re-piercing should be placed slightly adjacent to the scar but not within the scar because this is a weak point.
 If re-piercing is placed at the scar, there is greater risk for recurrence of the split earlobe.

 Since split earlobe repair is minimally-invasive, it only leaves a small, flat scar where the earlobe was sutured.
 While the incision may appear pink and raised right after the surgery, it will gradually fade to a light pink or white scar that is hardly noticeable.

 Can I wear earrings again after my surgery?

 Yes, you can wear earrings after your split earlobe repair.
 However, it is advised to wait until Dr. Farris lets you know that it is safe to do so.
 To prevent future splitting, it is best to wear small, light studs.

 How long will it take for my earlobe to heal?